Home Pet Health and TreatmentPolycystic Kidney Disease in Persian Cats: The Leading Cause of Kidney Failure in Cats

 Kidney food and supplements ARE part of your cat’s treatment plan.
 In fact, they play the central role in the management of all the clinical signs of PKD in cats.

-Prognosis Of Polycystic Kidney Disease In Cats
+Prognosis Of Polycystic Kidney Disease In Persian Cats

 Any cat with polycystic kidney disease needs frequent USG, and blood tests to check the progress of the disease.